javadelight/delight-rhino-gwt/README.md

 sandbox.evalWithGlobalScope(path,moduleJs);
 ```

 Note that the JS for the GWT module should contain the GWT app compiled into one page.
+To do this, see the [GWT Simple Linker](https://github.com/javadelight/delight-gwt-simple-linker) project.